Connect with others who understand.

 The FDA approved Spinraza for use in December 2016.
 It can be used to treat all types of SMA.
 Spinraza is a piece of RNA genetic material that blocks the process that creates a dysfunctional SMA protein and allows the cells to make the functional SMN protein instead.
 By increasing the production of this normal SMN protein in the cell, it prevents the loss of cells in the central nervous system.

 Spinraza is administered by injection into fluid surrounding the spinal cord.
-Injections are done at a hospital or clinic.
-After the initial four-dose treatment regimen, Spinraza is given every four months.
+Injections are done by a health care professional at a hospital or clinic.
+After the initial four-dose treatment regimen, the drug is given every four months.
 The most common side effects found in the clinical trials on Spinraza were upper respiratory infection, lower respiratory infection, and constipation.

 Evrysdi

-Evrysdi is the newest gene therapy and the first FDA-approved oral drug to treat SMA.
-The FDA approved it for use in August 2020 for people with SMA types 1, 2, and 3.
+Evrysdi was approved for use in August 2020 for people with SMA types 1, 2, and 3.
 Similar to Spinraza, Evrysdi contains an SMN2-directed RNA splicing modifier and promotes the formation of functional SMN protein.
 However, this newer formulation has more widespread effects throughout the body than Spinraza.

 Research in animals has shown that the levels of SMN protein in the blood may be a biomarker (a molecule that represents the effect of a disease or treatment) of Evrysdi function.
-This is because levels of SMN protein in the blood are increased by Evrysdi in a similar manner to other tissues and organs in the body, including the brain, heart, and spinal cord.
+This is because the drug increases blood levels of SMN protein in a manner similar to other tissues and organs in the body, including the brain, heart, and spinal cord.
 This means that a blood draw might be used to monitor the effectiveness of Evrysdi for each individual with SMA.

 This drug is given orally at home, once per day.
-The most common side effects of Evrysdi include fever, diarrhea, rash, ulcers of the mouth area, joint pain (arthralgia), and urinary tract infections.
+The most common side effects of Evrysdi include fever, diarrhea, rash, ulcers of the mouth area, arthralgia (joint pain), and urinary tract infections.

 Zolgensma

-The FDA approved Zolgensma in May 2019 for use as gene therapy for all types of SMA in children under the age of two.
+The FDA approved Zolgensma in May 2019 for use as gene therapy for all types of SMA in children under the age of 2.
 Zolgensma uses a viral vector and targets the SMN1 gene.
-This viral vector is used to deliver a fully functional copy of the human SMN1 gene into the motor neuron cells.
+This viral vector delivers a fully functional copy of the human SMN1 gene into the motor neuron cells.

-Zolgenesma is a one-time, intravenous treatment.
-The most common side effects of Zolgensma are elevated liver enzymes and vomiting.
+Zolgenesma is a one-time intravenous treatment.
+This drug’s most common side effects are elevated liver enzymes and vomiting.

 The future is promising for SMA gene therapy methods.
 Just a few years ago, there were no preventive treatments for SMA.
-Now, children with known genetic risks can be treated, and the harmful symptoms associated with SMA can be partially prevented or delayed.
-Although gene therapy isn’t a cure, it is a promising step in the right direction.
+Now, children with known genetic disease can be treated, and children with SMA are reaching developmental milestones seldom seen before treatment became available.
+Although gene therapy isn’t a cure, it’s a promising step in the right direction.

 Building a Community

-The social network mySMAteam is for people with spinal muscular atrophy.
-On mySMAteam, more than 1,400 members come together to ask questions, share advice and experiences, and make connections with people around the world who understand life with SMA.
+The social network mySMAteam is for people with spinal muscular atrophy and their caregivers.
+On mySMAteam, more than 2,200 members come together to ask questions, share advice and experiences, and make connections with people around the world who understand life with SMA.

-Have you thought about gene therapy for SMA?
+Are you treating your child’s SMA with gene therapy?
+Do you have questions for others who have used gene therapy?
 Share your experience in the comments below, or start a conversation by posting on mySMAteam.

 References